Sumitra-das-guptta/java-clean-code-shortnote/JavaCleanCodeStandardConvention.md

 ## Java Clean Code Convention
 1. Project Structure:
 Follow a consistent pattern to organize source files, tests, configurations, data, and other code artifacts.
-Let's see some of the folders that Maven suggests:
+Let's see some of the folders arrangement patterns:

     * src/main/java: For source files
     * src/main/resources: For resource files, like properties